-This solicitation is designed to solicit responses from qualified bidders who will be responsible for providing (service to be provided) at a competitive and reasonable cost.
+This solicitation is designed to solicit responses from qualified bidders who will be responsible for providing Ponca State Park Laundry Services at a competitive and reasonable cost.

 Solicitation responses shall conform to all instructions, conditions, and requirements included in the solicitation.
 Prospective bidders are expected to carefully examine all documents, schedules, and requirements in this solicitation, and respond to each requirement in the format prescribed.
 Solicitation responses may be found non-responsive if they do not conform to the solicitation.